Installing Cilium

 disable_addons = ["ip-masq-agent"]

-# Omit other necessary but irrelevant configurations
+# Omit other necessary but unrelated configurations

 }